shacharm2/CarND-Traffic-Sign-Classifier-Project/README.md

 2. Inception layer

-    The inception layer as depicted by Udacity below ![udacity_inception][udacity_inception] has been constructed
+    The inception layer as depicted by Udacity [4], as shown below, has been constructed:
+     ![udacity_inception][udacity_inception]

+    2.1. average pooling followed by a 1x1 convolutional layer, with 32 channels
+      * Same padding - for inception concatenation
+      * ReLU activation

     2.1.
-Parallel 5x5, 3x3, 1x1 convolutional layers, with 32 channels
+Parallel 5x5, 3x3 convolutional layers, with 32 channels

       * Same padding - for inception concatenation
       * ReLU activation